timotejroiko/discord.js-light/README.md

 ### Channels

 Channels have a pretty large impact on memory usage and most common bot features should work normally without them.
-You only need to enable this cache if you want to loop over channels and/or to find channels by anything other than a channel ID, and even then there might be be more efficient solutions.
+You only need this cache if you track channel updates or if you want to find channels by anything other than an ID, and even then there might be be more efficient solutions.

 ### Overwrites

-PermissionOverwrites may have a moderate impact on memory usage when combined with channels.
-This cache is required for checking permissions on specific channels.
-Enabling this cache without enabling `cacheChannels` will eliminate its memory footprint but require you to fetch the relevant channel before being able to check permissions on it.
+PermissionOverwrites may have a moderate impact on memory usage when channels are cached, and is required for checking permissions on specific channels.
+Enabling this cache without enabling `cacheChannels` will eliminate its memory footprint but requires you to always fetch a channel before being able to check permissions on it.

 ### Roles